 Try as we might, we don't get to writing about everything we've eaten in this great city.
 Or maybe we have written about a dish, but it's so good we can't stop thinking about it.
 You know when you tell your friend that they just have to go to a restaurant and try something?
 That's this post.

-Entries tagged with 'bab al yemen'
+'bab al yemen' on Serious Eats

 Being a vegetarian in New York isn't the challenge it used to be, but that doesn't mean it's always easy.
 Sure, most restaurants these days offer one or two decent vegetarian options, but sometimes you don't want the pasta or a meal made cobbled together from side dishes.
 With that in mind, here are 60 recommendations for restaurants that accommodate vegetarians without disappointing carnivores.

 Here's a question we get time and again: where can I take a date for good food without breaking the bank?
 And can I do it without looking like a cheapskate?
 Yes you can, and here are 40 ways to do so.

 We'll just come out and say it: we really love hummus.
 We have no problem with grabbing some pita and calling it dinner.
 And then there's tahini, the sesame paste that improves pretty much anything it touches.
 We love that too.

 This list isn't everything, but it is eighteen ways to answers to the question.
 From Flushing to Bay Ridge to the Lower East Side...and back to Flushing, here are the bites that made my year.